ozgurozbek/teothe/codex/_DEV.md

 Don't use H1 tags anywhere!

 Markdown text for the main content.
 This will be rendered to HTML.
+This is a ***[link to the Codex](./)***

-You can utilise every markdown feature that is rendered in HTML, like lists, images, or tables.
+You can utilise every markdown feature that is rendered in HTML; images, or tables.
 These will NOT follow the design of the website, so try to keep them minimal.

 *Outro text* is beneficial